-If a Market Participant bases its offers on reliable external information or forecasts and this information turns out to be incorrect, for example a weather forecast, the Market Participant is unlikely to be considered in breach of WEM Rule 2.16A.3(a) for its use of the external information.
+If a market participant bases its offers on reliable external information or forecasts and this information turns out to be incorrect, for example a weather forecast, the Market Participant is unlikely to be considered in breach of WEM Rule 2.16A.3(b) for its use of external information in good faith. operational decisions on reliable external information or forecasts, any resulting actions influenced by inaccurate predictions or information from these sources would not be considered as false, misleading, or deceptive a Market Participant relies on credible external information or forecasts for its operational decisions, behaviour driven by incorrect forecasts from these sources is false, misleading or deceptive.